Employee Scheduling: The Complete Guide for Small Teams

 Best for: Warehouses, hospitals, manufacturing, any 24/7 operation.

-Pros: Fair distribution of unpopular shifts.
-Everyone takes their turn on nights.
+Why they work: Fair distribution of unpopular shifts.
+Everyone takes their turn on nights and weekends.
+No favoritism arguments.

 Flexible schedules